MarianoMolina/project_alice/README.md

 1. **Workflow generator** [Done]: Improve the interface for workflow generation.
 Ideally, something that allows the user to handle tasks/nodes, visualize the execution of it, etc.
    - [Added 10/24]: Flowchart for workflows
    - [Added 10/24]: Basic route end code editor
-   - [Working on]: Adding a "task visualization" logic to the flowcharts, enabling the frontend to display a *parsed* representation of the task, and its nodes, showing the available and required inputs, as they are passed in the flow.
+   - [Working on]: Adding a "task visualization" logic to the flowcharts, enabling the frontend to display a *parsed* representation of the task, and its nodes, showing the available and required inputs, as they are passed in the flow, as well as task_templates and output_templates to show how the content will be passed

 2. **More API engines and base tasks** [Done]: BeautifulSoup to scrap websites, vision_models, text_to_image_models, text_to_speech_models, etc. This will enable a new set of tasks to be created.
 This includes adding more providers, like Google, Mistral, etc.
    - [Added 10/24]: 21 new API providers, with their corresponding models, for a total of 160 distinct entities for you to use.